garrett361/transformers_notes/main.typ

 in the above implementation, including:

-- Since we are taking the prediction from the last (-indexed) element in each sequence, it is crucial that all padding is #emph[left];-padding, so that these final elements are meaningful.
+- Since we are taking the prediction from the last (-indexed) element in each sequence, it is crucial that all padding is #emph[left]-padding, so that these final elements are meaningful.

 - Models will signal the end of generation by outputting